Konichiwawa/Instacart_Analysis/README.md

 # Instacart Project

 ## Objective
-The goal of this project is to assist Instacart, an online grocery store, in optimizing their targeted advertising strategies to boost sales.
-The company aims to gain deeper insights into their sales patterns, which requires a thorough business analysis to derive actionable insights and suggest effective advertising strategies.
+The objective of this project is to assist Instacart, an online grocery delivery service, in optimizing their targeted advertising strategies to boost sales.
+By analyzing customer and product data, we aim to uncover sales patterns and develop actionable insights that can guide future marketing and advertising efforts.

-## Data
+## Data Overview
-The dataset includes detailed information on products, orders, customers, and departments.
+The dataset includes detailed information on various aspects of Instacart's business, such as:

+- Products: Information about the products available on the platform.
+- Orders: Details of customer orders, including frequency and timing.
+- Customers: Customer demographics and their order behavior.
+- Departments: Categories of products (e.g., dairy, bakery, produce).

 ## Tools
-- Python/Jupyter Notebook: Utilized for data cleaning, transformation, analysis, and visualization.
+- Python (with Jupyter Notebook): Used for data cleaning, transformation, analysis, and visualization.
-- Excel: Used to create the final report for presentation to stakeholders.
+- Excel: Used for final reporting and presentation to stakeholders.

 ## Resources
 - [Customers Dataset](https://github.com/Konichiwawa/Instacart_Project/files/9541838/customers.zip)